GeorgeMcGinn/baseballStats/README.md

 ***NOTE:** I know some of you use MariaDB or SQLite3 (and possibly other relational database packages).
 If you can, please share with me any changes you made to get it to work with these and any others you may be using, as I can incorporate that in the setup install and in the configuration file of this application.
 Send me a message at the email above (setup just for this project) or post it on the QB64 forum.
 The reason I ask is because I cannot install MariaDB or SQLite3 without it breaking my package manager (It took me more than 2 days to fix the issue when I tried to install MariaDB).
 If you do run a different relational DB other than mySQL, you will need to change the `include/baseballFunctions.inc` file, as the `SystemsCheck ()` function does a check to make sure all the required software is installed and if needs to be running, is running, otherwise the application will not run.
 Here it checks specifically for MySQL Server (both installed and running).
 There is also an independent check to make sure you are running on Linux as well in each of the modules.*

-The following will replace the above text o the public can download, install and use this system.
+The following will replace the above text so the public can download, install and use this system.
 &nbsp;
 # Requirements and Installation Instructions
 <br>